haskell/cabal/Cabal/doc/nix-local-build.rst

     There is no command line variant of this field; see :issue:`3585`.

 .. cfg-field:: optional-packages: package location list (space or comma-separated)
+    :synopsis: Optional project packages.

     :default: ``./*/*.cabal``

-    Like ``packages:``, specifies a list of package locations containing local packages to be built.
-Unlike ``packages:``, if we glob for a package, it is permissible for the glob to match against zero packages.
-The intended use-case for ``optional-packages`` is to make it so that vendored packages can be automatically picked up if they are placed in a subdirectory, but not error if there aren't any.
+    Like :cfg-field:`packages`, specifies a list of package locations containing local packages to be built.
+Unlike :cfg-field:`packages`, if we glob for a package, it is permissible for the glob to match against zero packages.
+The intended use-case for :cfg-field:`optional-packages` is to make it so that vendored packages can be automatically picked up if they are placed in a subdirectory, but not error if there aren't any.

     There is no command line variant of this field.

 .. cfg-field:: extra-packages: package list with version bounds (comma separated)
+    :synopsis: Adds external pacakges as local

     [STRIKEOUT:Specifies a list of external packages from Hackage which should be considered local packages.]
 (Not implemented)